Skip to main content

 Property and Unit Owner Differences

-Written by Wyatt Rogi
+Written by Karyn Millar

 Propra supports two types of ownership roles in the system, which are property owners and unit owners.
 Each role has different permissions and visibility within the platform.